Remodel Your Kitchen With Structural Precision

 What Changes During a Full Kitchen Remodel

-Your kitchen remodel in Forest City begins with a walkthrough to identify structural issues, measure for new cabinets, and confirm where plumbing and electrical lines currently run.
+Your kitchen remodel in Charlotte or Concord, NC, begins with a walkthrough to identify structural issues, measure for new cabinets, and confirm where plumbing and electrical lines currently run.
 If you are moving a sink or adding a dishwasher, the team reroutes supply lines and waste pipes before drywall goes back up.
 If you are removing a wall, they install a beam sized to carry the load above it.

 After the remodel is complete, you will notice that cabinet doors close evenly, countertops sit level without gaps at the wall, and your floor no longer sags near the dishwasher.
 Outlets are placed where you actually use appliances, and lighting is positioned based on where you prep and cook rather than where the old fixture happened to be.